Wall Center for Excellence Workshop Curriculum

 Wall College Connections

-Wall Connections is an all-day event on October 15th that will feature a variety of presentations and interactive sessions delivered by top business professionals, CCU faculty, and students centered around a particular theme.
+Wall Connections is an all-day event on October 15th that will feature a variety of presentations and interactive sessions delivered by top business professionals, CCU faculty, and students centered around the theme, A Brave New E-World: Commerce in the Age of Mobile Media.
 Each session attended during the Wall Connections will count as an approved PDA.
 To earn PDA credit you must make sure to sign in with your Student ID number, name, and e-mail address during the session.
 For more details on the event, speakers, and schedule visit the following website: www.coastal.edu/business

 Security Exchange Commission (SEC) Presentation